Sophia (wisdom): Personification

-Modern reception
+Western esotericism

-A goddess Sophia was introduced into Anthroposophy by its founder, Rudolf Steiner, in his book The Goddess: From Natura to Divine Sophia and a later compilation of his writings titled Isis Mary Sophia.
-Sophia also figures prominently in Theosophy, a spiritual movement which Anthroposophy was closely related to.
-Helena Blavatsky, the founder of Theosophy, described it in her essay What is Theosophy? as an esoteric wisdom doctrine, and said that the "Wisdom" referred to was "an emanation of the Divine principle" typified by "…some goddesses—Metis, Neitha, Athena, the Gnostic Sophia…"
+Sophia figures prominently in Theosophy, an influential spiritual movement founded by Helena Blavatsky (1831-1891).
+Blavatsky wrote in her essay What is Theosophy? that it is an esoteric wisdom doctrine, and that the "Wisdom" referred to is "an emanation of the Divine principle" typified by "some goddesses — Metis, Neitha, Athena, the Gnostic Sophia..."

+A goddess Sophia was also introduced into Anthroposophy, a movement that grew out of Theosophy.
+The founder of Anthroposophy, Rudolf Steiner (1861-1925), wrote prolifically about Sophia, as can be seen in compilations of his writing such as The Goddess: From Natura to Divine Sophia (2001) or Isis Mary Sophia (2003).

 Since the 1970s, Sophia has also been invoked as a goddess in Dianic Wicca and related currents of feminist spirituality.

+Art and literature

 The 1979 installation artwork The Dinner Party features a place setting for Sophia.

 There is a monumental sculpture of Holy Wisdom depicted as a "goddess" in Sofia, the capital of Bulgaria (the city itself is named after Saint Sofia Church).
 The sculpture was erected in 2000 to replace a statue of Lenin.